Chasing1020/Chasing1020.github.io/post/database/database-systems/index.md

 Partitioning should (ideally) be transparent to the application.

-→The application should only access logical tables and not have to worry about how things are physically stored.
+-  The application should only access logical tables and not have to worry about how things are physically stored.

 1. Vertical Partioning